soma181993/IPT-audio/README.md

 └── README.md

 A simple Python Flask API with core HTML that allows users to type any text, select a language from a dropdown, and get both the translated text and an MP3 audio of the translation.
 Ideal for quick and helpful multilingual conversions.

+This project runs locally using file paths on your system.
+If you host it, make sure to update the file paths accordingly